takumib/cpsc210-labs/labs/lab8/lab8_2/lab8.md

 };
 ```
 Again, the list is very similar to the list struct that we used in the C version of the linked-list.

+*Note*: look for the differences in the C and C++ versions of the source code.
+We no longer have `list_` prefix for our functions since we can now associate methods along with member variables using a class.
+We are also taking advantage of C++'s use of constructors.
+This means that we do not need to use `malloc` or `new` within our constructor.
+We only need to initialize our member variables.

+*Note*: This does not mean we will not be using the `new` operator however.
+Instead of using `malloc` to create a new node struct pointer, we will be using the `new` operator to create a new instance of a Node pointer (Hint: pay attention to the constructors that we can use for the node; we can use the specialized constructor to initialize our item directly).

 ## Task 2: implement iterator in C++